 Once the ingredients are prepared, there are only a few easy steps to prepare the curry.

 - Fry the onion and garlic gently in the olive oil until the onion starts to soften.
-Do not allow to brown.
+Do not allow it to brown.

 - Tip in all the spices, stir and continue to stirfry for another 1 minute (image 1 above).